 So, if that lower lateral plumbing repair isn’t being paid for by the city, will your insurance cover the costs?
 The answer depends.
 A variety of factors will affect whether or not your homeowner’s insurance coverage will pay for the repairs costs.

-If your homeowners insurance covers the replacement or the repair of the pipe itself, it may also cover the cost of some of the damages to the structure and personal property.
+If your homeowner's insurance covers the replacement or the repair of the pipe itself, it may also cover the cost of some of the damages to the structure and personal property.
 However, this will be determined by the specific insurance coverage you have.

 How A Video Inspection Can Help Maintain your Pipes

-Since most plumbing issues are the responsibility of the homeowner, it’s especially important to maintain your pipes and plumbing so to avoid paying for expensive repairs.
+Since most plumbing issues are the responsibility of the homeowner, it’s especially important to maintain your pipes and plumbing so as to avoid paying for expensive repairs.
 One of the best things you can do to limit the costs of repairs to broken pipes and sewer backups is to regularly check your home’s sewer & drain pipes for signs of damage.
 Signs that you may have a sewer problem on your hands include slow drains, sewer overflows and backups, foul odors, and wet patches in your yard.

 Finding and fixing a problem early can help save money and other resources.
 It can also help prevent a plumbing issue from being listed as just “wear and tear” that can be rejected by your insurance coverage—if you document your repairs, of course.

-Video inspections of your pipes allows plumbers to see exactly what’s wrong, where leaks are located, and the potential causes of the issue.
-This allows plumbers to make better decisions regarding how to fix the problem so it stays fixed and costs you less money in the long-run.
+Video inspections of your pipes allow plumbers to see exactly what’s wrong, where leaks are located, and the potential causes of the issue.
+This allows plumbers to make better decisions regarding how to fix the problem so it stays fixed and costs you less money in the long run.
 Even you can see the visual inspection for yourself so you know that the repairs the plumber uses are the ones that are needed.
 This makes video inspections one of the best technologies to use for efficient pipe maintenance and sewer repair.

-So, if you are a homeowner and experiencing plumbing troubles or just want to take precautions with your pipes, call an expert at Express Sewer & Drain and request a fast sewer & drain video inspection today!
+So, if you are a homeowner and experiencing plumbing troubles or just want to take precautions with your pipes, call an expert at Express Sewer & Drain in Sacramento and request a fast sewer & drain video inspection today!